 After that, I walked around in the inner city, got sometimes a bit lost and then I was going down to the underground to find “home”.
 The subway system that is aptly called Mass transit railway (MTR) because it is indeed used by a mass of people all the time.

-From the Central Station I drove back to North Point Station and then picked up Bebs.
-We are in the evening with her colleague / friend at the Temple Street Night Market in Kowloon City, going by the MRT.
+From the Central Station, I drove back to North Point Station and then picked up Bebs.
+We are in the evening with her colleague/friend at the going by the MRT.
 There was a lively activity, there were many colorful and very cheap things to look at and also to buy.
 Not exactly my world, but the ladies liked it very much ;-).

 When we were finally back in the hotel, my feet were hurting from all the walking, but the impressions made up for everything.
 I could not have imagined it, but I like HK already.